ganeti/ganeti/man/gnt-instance.rst

     whether the instance is considered in the N+1 cluster checks (enough redundancy in the cluster to survive a node failure)

+Note that before 2.6 Ganeti had a ``memory`` parameter, which was the only value of memory an instance could have.
+With the ``maxmem``/``minmem`` change Ganeti guarantees that at least the minimum memory is always available for an instance, but allows more memory to be used (up to the maximum memory) should it be free.

 The ``-H (--hypervisor-parameters)`` option specified the hypervisor to use for the instance (must be one of the enabled hypervisors on the